DETAILED ACTION

 Regarding Claim 17, Kim teaches an encoder-side method, the method comprising:

 receiving an input audio signal of a piece of audio content and metadata relating to the input audio signal ( Kim: Para.[0084],[0085], Fig. 3, audio encoding device 14A receives audio signal 50.
-Para.[0043], input audio signals could be object-based audio, which involves discrete pulse-code-modulation (PCM) data for single audio objects with associated metadata containing their location coordinates and other information);
+Para.[0043], input audio signals could be object-based audio, which involves discrete pulse-code-modulation (PCM) data for single audio objects with associated metadata containing their location coordinates and other information),

-and transmitting the encoded input audio signal and the metadata to an audio playback device ( Kim: Para.[0090],[0091], Figs. 3, 4, bitstream 56A generated by the encoding device 14A is transmitted to decoding device 22A.
+and transmitting a bitstream that comprises the encoded HOA representation( Kim: Para.[0090]-[0092], Figs. 3, 4, bitstream 56A ( represent a set of higher-order ambisonic (HOA) coefficients that represent the multi-channel audio signal; and encode, in a coded audio bitstream) generated by the encoding device 14A is transmitted to decoding device 22A.
 Para.[0096],[0100], Fig. 4, Audio decoding unit 204 may be configured to decode coded audio signal 62 into audio signal 70.
 Audio decoding unit 204 may decode channels C1-CN of audio signal 62 into channels C1-CN of decoded audio signal 70.
 Rendering unit 210 may render audio signals 26A for playback at a plurality of local loudspeakers).

-Kim while teaching the method of claim 17, fails to explicitly teach the claimed, encoding, using a Matching Pursuit (MP) coding-based algorithm, the input audio signal.
+Kim while teaching the method of claim 17, fails to explicitly teach the claimed, encoding, using a Matching Pursuit (MP) coding-based algorithm,[ the HOA representation ]

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate Lee’s teaching of a high-band speech encoding and decoding apparatus in wideband speech encoding and decoding method, into the method coding of higher-order ambisonics audio data, taught by Kim, because, this would reproduce high quality sound even at a low bitrate in wideband speech encoding and decoding.(Lee, Column 2, lines 29-59).